 mtl_backward

-torchjd.autojac.mtl_backward.mtl_backward(losses, features, tasks_params, shared_params, A, retain_graph=False, parallel_chunk_size=None)
+torchjd.autojac.mtl_backward.mtl_backward(losses, features, aggregator, tasks_params=None, shared_params=None, retain_graph=False, parallel_chunk_size=None)

 In the context of Multi-Task Learning (MTL), we often have a shared feature extractor followed by several task-specific heads.
 A loss can then be computed for each task.